esnet/iperf/docs/invoking.rst

                  run  in  client  mode,  connecting  to the specified server.
 By default, a test consists of sending data from the client to  the server, unless the -R flag is specified.
+          -z, --delay n
+                 time in seconds to delay between establishing client/server connection and running test proper.
+Useful if running simultaneous tests and new iperf instances have problems establishing new connections.

           --sctp use SCTP rather than TCP (FreeBSD and Linux)